tildearrow/furnace/doc/1-intro/troubleshooting.md

 - **`furnace.log`**: log of activity in the current or most recent Furnace session.
 - **filenames ending in numbers**: rolling backups.
 1 is the most recent.

-## known issues

-### something's not working or is unavailable on Android.

-Android builds are unofficial and unsupported. there are many known issues, especially with the user interface. always test using a desktop version before reporting problems.

 ## common problems

 ### input notes aren't audible or sound different from the instrument, wavetable, or sample editor.